LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Arithmetic.md

 Since the conversions performed by the multiplicative operators do not provide for overflow or underflow conditions, information may be lost if the result of a multiplicative operation cannot be represented in the type of the operands after conversion.

-The relationship between the multiplicative operators is given by the identity (e1 / e2) * e2 + e1 % e2 == e1.
+The relationship between the multiplicative operators is given by the identity:

+  (e1 / e2) * e2 + e1 % e2 == e1.